CarlDV/InfiniteYieldPluginStore/readme.md

 - **Developer API:** Lightweight JSON endpoints for fetching catalog data in Luau.

 ## Adding Plugins
 Upload your plugin file to the appropriate channel in the Infinite Yield Discord server.
 The site is synchronized periodically.
-Mention @dein2fl (david) on Discord to request a manual sync.
+Mention @ymaw.1 (syh) on Discord to request a manual sync.

 ## Project Structure
 - `/data`: JSON databases (plugins.json, api.json).